Unbounce Review [The Pros & Cons Of This Popular Landing Page Builder]

 The basic plan costs $29 per month (billed annually), while other plans are $65, $89, and $109 for the Agency package.
 All plans offer unlimited conversions and landing pages; the difference is how many unique visits and custom domain needs.
 The top plan also offers a white label option, so if you're an agency that wants to offer this service to your clients, take a look at Landingi.

 Led by Russell Brunson -- one of the biggest names in the digital marketing world -- ClickFunnels is more than just a landing page builder.
 ClickFunnels is a software designed to take your visitors from the beginning of the sales journey to the other end in one seamless package.

 Though it can create beautiful landing pages that are also quite effective at improving conversion rates, the strength of ClickFunnels landing page software is in its support.
-They have documentation, an active community, daily webinars, support groups, and a full training.
+They have documentation, an active community, daily webinars, support groups, and a full training template.
 It's no wonder why ClickFunnels is the first place many new entrepreneurs visit when entering into the digital world.

 ClickFunnels is priced very competitively with Unbounce, and has other features that you may be interested in.

 It's hard to find a landing page builder that is strong enough to generate a decent enough ROI but won't cost your entire startup budget just to work properly.
 SeedProd hopes to toe that line by bringing a state of the art drag-and-drop visual page builder that is lightning quick, easy to use, and ruthlessly efficient.